 The weather outside may not say Spring right now.
 But, the process of looking at my registration packet feels like a time of renewal.
 A chance to start fresh.

 When I first started my business, I had read the stories of frustrated studio owners & teachers who struggled with finding that balance between work & personal life.
 Who felt that their clients pushed them around to get what they want.
-With the twins in preschool, I knew that I needed to be proactive in dealing with those issues beforehand rather than wait to deal with them as they came up.
+With the twins in preschool, I knew that I needed to be proactive in dealing with those issues beforehand.
+Instead of dealing with them as they came up.
 For me, that meant presenting a professional look in everything my clients & potential clients saw.

 This isn’t to say I got it right the first year.
 Or, even the second.
 It took time & research to figure out what documents helped me run my studio the most efficiently.